 - is achieved through the total school curriculum and the way it is delivered

-- incorporates preventive health and social skills programs
+- incorporates preventative health and social skills programs

 - provides ongoing educational services to support students

-- recognises the diversity within the school community and provides programs and support which acknowledge difference and promote harmony
+- recognises the diversity within the school community and provides programs and supports that acknowledge difference and promote harmony

 - recognises the role that the school plays as a resource to link families with community support services

 - make a useful contribution to the life of the school

 Schools provide effective learning and teaching within secure, well-managed environments, in partnership with parents, carers and the wider school community.
 The objectives and outcomes that follow therefore relate to: